shorebirdtech/shorebird/GLOSSARY.md

 **Definition**

 A tag used to manage the subset of applications that receive a patch.
-By default, a "stable" channel is created and used when .
+By default, a "stable" channel is created and used by devices to query for available patches.

 **Example**